 19. Baby Beef, Argentina.
 Ironically, the only thing baby about the beef is the age.
 I’ve had one that was 700 grams and took me a week to digest.
 I didn’t bother with entree or salad.

 20. Kopi Luwak Coffee, Indonesia.
-This coffee is made from beans that have been digested by the Asian Palm Civet (a cat sized mammal).
-That is, the coffee beans are removed from the Civet faeces and processed!
+This coffee is made from beans that have been digested by the Asian Palm Civet (a cat-sized mammal).
+That is, the coffee beans are removed from the Civet feces and processed!
 Apparently, the enzymes in the Civet’s stomach remove some of the bitter coffee taste.
 It’s the most expensive coffee in the world, selling between $100 and $600 per pound!

 24. Kava, Fiji.
 It’s a plant that is crushed and mixed with water, and drunk in groups.
 Effects include mild sedation, numbing of the mouth, and vivid dreams.
 Usually drunk in a group.

 25. Betel Nut, Papua New Guinea.
 The Areca nut is chewed with the Betel leaf to produce a mild stimulant.
 Side effects include red teeth.